[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 terraform iam policy terraform apply

-Congratulations, we learned how to use Terraform to manage inline, standalone, and AWS managed policies and numerous ways to represent them. 🎉
+Congratulations!
+You’ve learned how to use Terraform to manage inline, standalone, and AWS-managed policies and numerous ways to represent them.

-As previously stated, all of these learnings can be extended to any other policy type on AWS.
-As an example, creating resource-based policies using Terraform is shown below.
+As previously stated, all of these learnings can be extended to any other AWS policy type.
+Below is an example of creating resource-based policies using Terraform.

 The method for creating policies remains the same as with identity-based policies; the only difference is the resource used to attach the policy to an entity.